tomhenrich/plex/managing/handbrake/README.md

 * **Keep only the original language audio**
   * Discard dubbed language tracks, "Audio Description", and Commentary
 * **Keep exactly one primary audio track**
-  * Keep only the first matching `DTS-HD`, `DTS`, or `AC3` track
+  * Keep only the first matching `DTS` or `AC3` track
-    * `DTS-HD` is preferred for content where the sound quality is paramount
+    * `DTS-HD` is technically better but has limited support, especially on soundbars/passthrough audio setups
     * `DTS` or `AC3` is acceptable for the majority of titles
-  * If none of those formats are available, convert the highest-quality source track to `AAC` for compatibility
+  * If none of those formats are available in the source, convert the highest-quality source track to `AC3` for compatibility
     * Maintain the existing channel mix (e.g. if the source is 7.1, keep that)
     * Maximum bitrate: 512 kbps or the original track's value, whichever is lower (do not upscale)
-  * TrueHD tracks are not supported by almost any client, and should be discarded
+  * TrueHD tracks are not supported by almost any client, and should be discarded/converted

 > [!NOTE]
 > Handbrake cannot do this kind of selection logic itself.